 Note: 1.
 EXEC DBMS_LOCK.sleep is deprecated from 18c but still available for backward compatibility.

-2. We can use procedure DBMS_SESSION.SLEEP in 18c where it’s limit maximum value in seconds 3600 and not require additional privileges for normal users.
+2. We can use procedure DBMS_SESSION.SLEEP in 18c where it’s the limit maximum value in seconds 3600 and does not require additional privileges for normal users.

 This document is only for learning purpose and always validate in the LAB environment first before applying in the LIVE environment.